dkubeio/dkubex-examples/rag/query/README.md

     - `separator`: Separator used for joining different contexts.

 - **`chat_engine`:**
     - `llm`: Specifies the LLM to be used for generation.
-Use `dkubex` for DKubeX deployments.
+Use `dkubex` for DKubeX deployments or `openai` to use OpenAI API.
     - `url`: Service URL for the LLM deployment to be used.
+If using OpenAI, keep blank.
     - `llmkey`: Authentication key for accessing the LLM service.
     - `window_size`: Size of the window for context generation.
     - `max_tokens`: Maximum number of tokens for generation.

+- **`securellm`**: (SecureLLM configuration.
+Comment out this section if not using SecureLLM)
+    - `appkey`: SecureLLM Application Key to be used.
+    - `dkubex_url`: URL of the DKubeX setup.

 - **`tracking`:**
     - `experiment`: MLflow experiment name for tracking.